Indiana-Crossroads-Of-America/website/SECURITY.md

 ## Reporting a Vulnerability

-You can open a issue by visiting our [Discussions](https://github.com/Indiana-Crossroads-Of-America/website/discussions) page.
+You can open an issue by visiting our [Discussions](https://github.com/Indiana-Crossroads-Of-America/website/discussions) page.